 Source: Development Initiatives based on OECD DAC CRS.

 Throughout the period, the US represented the largest donor of disability-relevant aid, with over $US350m in disbursements.
-Between 2015-2019, USA, UK, the EU and Finland have consistently appeared in the top ten donors of disability-relevant aid, with the first two having been consistently in the top five.
-Despite this considerable consistency, these four donors’ disability-relevant disbursements do not exceed $0.6 billion across the period in question.
+Between 2015-2019, USA, UK, EU institutions and Finland have consistently appeared in the top ten donors of disability-relevant aid, with the first two having been consistently in the top five.
+Despite this considerable consistency, these four donors’ disability-relevant disbursements do not exceed $0.6 billion in total across the period in question.

 Figure 6: Delivery channels of disbility-relevant aid to Kenya, Uganda and Zambia, 2015-2019